It’s easy when things run smoothly, right?

 It functions in a really simple way.
 Set up a desired query and you’ll get access to mentions from more than 100+ million sources online.
 These include social media like Facebook, Instagram, Twitter and TikTok, forums and review pages, all of this in real-time.

-And if you have trouble interpreting all this data from a dashboard, you have the option of exporting a really neat report that will show trends in specific sources, related industry influencers, sentiment, etc. What is more, you can set up real-time alerts so you get notified whenever you’re mentioned somewhere online.
+And if you have trouble interpreting all this data from a dashboard, you have the option of exporting a really neat report that will show trends in specific sources, related industry influencers, sentiment, etc. What is more, you can set up real-time alerts so you get notified whenever you’re mentioned somewhere online (smart alerts) or when there is an unusual increase in the number of mentions of the keyword you’re tracking (spike alerts).
 You don’t even have to be tagged!
 In this way you can make sure that your reaction will be timely and that you’ll prevent a greater crisis from happening.

 To Sum Up